MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ## Interaction and reporting layer

 As IoT handles time series data, there are many interactions from a large number of devices.
-Reporting and visualizing this IoT data means realizes the value of the data.
+Reporting and visualizing this IoT data realizes the value of the data.
 Building intuitive and simplified user experiences and well-designed data interactions are costly.

 ### Utilize data visualization platform for visualizing time series data